AceCentre/OWD/README.md

    ```

 ## Writing a Sender App for Other Platforms

+See our examples at http://github.com/acecentre/owd-utils for some examples but in brief

 To create your own sender app (e.g., in **React Native** or **Swift**), use WebRTC or BLE to pair and send messages to the OWD display.
 The core logic involves: